adhocteam/a11y-snippets/worksheets/how-to-set-up-screen-readers.md

   1. Select your platform (VirtualBox)
 1. Install VirtualBox - if you run into permissions issues installing [check this](https://matthewpalmer.net/blog/2017/12/10/install-virtualbox-mac-high-sierra/index.html)
 1. Unzip the Microsoft Virtual machine you downloaded
-1. Start VirtualBox
-  1. File -> Import... select ovf file
+1. Start VirtualBox by double clicking the ovf file
 1. Run the Microsoft Windows virtual machine
 1. Yay!
 You now have IE11 on Win7 running on your Mac!